Sensex hits fresh highs; IT stocks lead

 "Foreign investors are continuously buying into selected index heavyweight stocks, resulting in the upmove in the market," says Deven Choksey, promoter, K R Choksey Investment Managers.

-Both the Nifty and tehindexes posted their best weekly gain last week, since the week ending March 17, 2017.
+Both the Nifty and the Sensex posted their best weekly gain last week, since the week ending March 17, 2017.

 Nifty IT index was up 1.2 percent.
 Infosys Ltd rose 1.4 percent while Wipro Ltd gained 3.2 percent after the software service provider said on Friday that it would consider a buyback proposal.